vasilianstoica/Quantitative-Trading-/Machine_Learning/README.md

   Nothing in this repository should be construed as financial or investment advice.
 Always do your own research before using any trading strategy.

 - **Complexity:**
   The examples here are intentionally simple.
-I am fully capable of creating and deploying far more complex and robust trading systems as needed.
+I am fully capable of developing and deploying far more complex trading systems as needed.